 2. Toyota Prius

-The Prius was the world’s first mass-produced gasoline-electric hybrid car.
-It was launched in 1997 with a friendly design that revolutionized the automotive industry.
-By 2008, the Prius was offered in 70 countries and sold over 1 million units.
-The humble Prius became a status symbol representing concern for the environment.
-Other Prius drivers took pride in the car’s ability to reduce their dependence on foreign oil.
+The Prius was the world's first mass-produced gasoline-electric hybrid car.
+It was launched in 1997 with a user-friendly design that revolutionized the automotive industry.
+By 2008, the Prius was offered in 70 countries and had sold more than 1 million units.
+The humble Prius became a status symbol representing environmental awareness.

 3. Mazda RX-7

 The Mazda RX-7 was a sports model produced by Mazda from 1978 to 2002.
-It features rear-wheel drive and a 260 horsepower engine with a maximum rotation of 9000 rpm.
-It was introduced in 1978 with a 1146 cc (twin-rotor) rotary engine.
+It featured rear-wheel drive and a 260 horsepower engine with a maximum RPM of 9000.
+It was introduced in 1978 with a 1146 cc twin-rotor rotary engine.
 It offered sporty performance at a reasonable price.
 A total of 811,634 cars were produced.

 4. Honda Accord

-The Honda Accord was the first Japanese car to be manufactured in the United States, in 1982.
-It was the best-selling Japanese car in the U.S. for 15 consecutive years (1982-1997).
+The Honda Accord was one of the first Japanese cars manufactured in the United States, starting in 1982.
+It was the best-selling Japanese car in the U.S. for 15 consecutive years, from 1982 to 1997.
 The Accord has a long-standing reputation as one of the most reliable cars ever made.
-Several drivers have reached the maximum on their speedometers, driving over 1,600,000 km.
+Several drivers have reached the mileage limit by driving more than 1,600,000 km.

 5. Lexus LS400

 The Lexus LS400 was the first Lexus from Toyota to enter the American luxury car market.
 It was launched in 1989 and was an instant success.
-Its design won awards and innovative customers.
-Other brands felt threatened, which stimulated competition, generating innovations worldwide.
+Its design won awards and appealed to buyers looking for something new.
+Other brands felt threatened, which encouraged competition and sparked innovations around the world.

 6. Nissan Leaf

-Nissan was the first to bring a fully electric car to market in 2010.
-The LEAF won numerous awards, including the European Car of the Year in 2011.
-(That’s because it’s Japanese.)
+Nissan brought the fully electric Leaf to market in 2010.
+The LEAF won numerous awards, including European Car of the Year in 2011.
+The model quickly became a symbol of electric mobility.

 7. Datsun 240Z

-A sports model, popular marketed by Nissan in the U.S. as the Datsun 240Z from 1970 to 1978.
-The Datsun 240Z pleased many with its comfort and low cost.
+A sports model marketed by Nissan in the U.S. as the Datsun 240Z from 1970 to 1978.
+The Datsun 240Z won over many drivers with its comfort and low cost.
 Despite its popularity, it began to disappear from the roads in the 1980s.

 8. Subaru Legacy